ixa-ehu/ixa-pipe-pos/README.md

     + java -jar morfologik-tools-1.6.0-standalone.jar fsa_build -i spanish.morph -o spanish.dict
     + **Create a *.info file like spanish.info**
 + **Modify the classes** CLI, Resources and Annotate; if multiword is required also MultiWordMatcher; if monosemic dictionaries for post-processing also MorfologikMorphoTagger) adding for your language the same information that it is available for other languages.
-+ Train a model. **It is important that the tagset of the dictionaries and corpus be the same**.
-Also it is recommended to train a model with an external dictionary (see tag-dicts dictionaries distributed in pos-resources tarball).
++ Train a model. **It is crucial that the tagset of the dictionaries and corpus be the same**.
+Also it is recommended to train a model with an external dictionary (the external tag dictionary needs to be in opennlp tag format).
 + Add documentation to this README.md.
 + **Do a pull request** to merge the changes with your new language.
 + Send us the resources and models created if you want them to be distributed with ixa-pipe-pos (Apache License 2.0 is favoured).